 Best things to do in Hiroshima

-- Visit WWII monuments in Hiroshima Peace Memorial Park, including Cenotaph for the A-bomb Victims, the Flame of Peace, the Children’s Peace Monument, and Atomic Bomb Dome.
+- Visit WWII monuments in Hiroshima Peace Memorial Park, including the Cenotaph for the A-bomb Victims, the Flame of Peace, the Children’s Peace Monument, and the Atomic Bomb Dome.

 - Admire contemporary Japanese artwork at the Hiroshima Museum of Art and Hiroshima Prefectural Art Museum